|<||Ian Robinson - Bespoke Gems|

 Almost all sapphires offered in the U.K. were grown in a lab rather than in the earth!

 If you look at a sapphire and the stone is obviously internally flawed then it is likely natural.
 If the stone is perfectly clear it is almost certainly lab-grown.
 It is real, genuine sapphire i.e. crystalline aluminium oxide - but the rough was manufactured.
-Price is little help, I trawled around jewellers recently looking at sapphire pendants up to £10,000 - these were all lab grown and generally not well cut.
+Price is little help, I trawled around jewellers recently looking at sapphire pendants up about £20,000 - these were all lab grown and generally not terribly well cut.

 Cutting natural material is little different from lab-grown and takes a similar time.
 However many customers buy stones by weight rather than quality.